Last Updated: January 6, 2022

-Your local community action agencies should be the focal points for fighting poverty as experienced on an individual basis in the U.S. About 1,000 of these private corporations exist and they cover 96% of counties in the U.S. Recently their funding has been under attack, perhaps because their results vary widely by location.
+Your local community action agencies should be the focal points for fighting poverty as experienced on an individual basis in the U.S. About 1,000 of these private corporations exist, and they cover 96% of counties in the U.S. Recently their funding has been under attack, perhaps because their results vary widely by location.
+Fiscal health of these organizations varies widely, depending on the particular mix of programs and funding strategies each one employs.

 Core funding for these organizations, sometimes known as CAAs, is provided by the Community Services Block Grant under the U.S. Department of Health and Human Services, not Housing and Urban Development (HUD).
 These agencies were established through the 1964 Economic Opportunity Act as part of the War on Poverty.